ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Added Platforms for Altimon: AIX 7 and Power Linux LE(Little Endian)

-Supports altimon on AIX 7 and Power Linux LE(Little Endian).
+Now Altimon is available on AIX 7 and Power Linux LE(Little Endian).

-##### Added the AltiComp Commit Count Configuration Feature
+##### Added AltiComp Commit Count Configuration Feature

 The new property, COUNT_TO_COMMIT has been added to enable the configuration of commit counts.
 Refer to Utilities Manual.

 </br>